apatel762/janitor/README.md

 Using hooks will allow for extensibility later on because I'm not sure how many operations I will need to perform on my notes (it will depend on how much stuff I want to do to the notes in the first place).

 Might be worth introducing the concept of a **Hook Manager** into which hooks can be added.
 The hook manager itself would be iterable, so that it could fit into the proposed structure above.
-Note: if I end up using Python - you only need to implement `__len__` and `__getitem__` to make something iterable (see [Raymond Hettinger - Beyond PEP 8](https://www.youtube.com/watch?v=wf-BqAjZb8M) @ 38:09).

 ## References